mongodb-developer/get-started-aws-cfn/README.md

   ./get-setup.sh
   ```

-  You can optionally pass in the region or change your local `aws` cli configuration.
+  You can optionally pass in the AWS region or change your local AWS CLI configuration.

   ```
   ./get-setup.sh us-west-2